Bay Dreams South FAQs

-Who is responsible for cleaning up at Saxton Field after the campers leave?
+Who is responsible for cleaning up after the campers leave?

-Bay Dreams South organisers have an agreement to clean and remove rubbish from Saxton Field.
+Bay Dreams South organisers have an agreement to clean and remove rubbish from Rutherford Park.

-What security will be in place at Saxton field?
+What security will be in place at Rutherford Park?

 Bay Dreams South is using a professional events management company to manage security.
 Professional security guards will be employed to ensure the safety and security of patrons and the general public.
-The campsite security plan will be reviewed and approved by the Police.
+The campground security plan will be reviewed and approved by Police.

 What camp management will be available at camping sites?

-Bay Dreams South is responsible for managing the campsites, according to a detailed plan agreed with Council and Police.
+Bay Dreams South is responsible for managing the campgrounds, according to a detailed plan agreed with Council and Police.
 Bay Dreams has employed staff specifically for this purpose.

-What are the hours of camp management at camping locations?
+What are the hours of camp management at the camping site?

 Campers are able to arrive from midday on 3 January and are required to leave by midday on 5 January.
 Camp management and security will be in place during this entire period.

-What facilities will be available for those camping at Saxton Field?
+What facilities will be available for those camping at Rutherford Park?

 Bay Dreams South has provided extensive planning to Council to ensure there are adequate showers, toilets and other facilities.
-The existing sports ground toilets and showers at Saxton Field will be supplemented by portable toilets and showers.
+The existing Trafalgar Centre toilets and showers will be supplemented by portable toilets and showers.

 What provision will there be for the safety of guests at this event?

-Security and St John will be at all venues 24 hours a day or while they are operating including Saxton Field.
+Security and St John will be at all venues 24 hours a day.
 Entry to campsites is tightly controlled with all campers issued a wristband, bag inspections, no visitors and fencing to restrict entry.
 The campsites are not BYO.

 Is there a plan for an overflow of campers away from residential homes?

-The campground at Saxton Field is limited to a maximum of 3,400 and campers need to pre-book and hold a valid ticket to Bay Dreams South.
-The location of this campground is on the football pitches around Saxton Football Pavilion, and have been placed as far away from all residential boundaries as possible.
-There are plans in place to work with our permanent campgrounds, the Nelson i-Site, and traffic wardens etc. to manage ways to accommodate additional campers and freedom campers who may come into Nelson during this busy time of year looking for a place to stay.
+The campground at Rutherford Park is specifically for festival ticket holders.
+Campers need to pre-book and hold a valid ticket to Bay Dreams South.
+There are plans in place to work with our permanent campgrounds, the Nelson i-SITE, and traffic wardens etc. to manage ways to accommodate additional campers and freedom campers who may come into Nelson during this busy time of year looking for a place to stay.